 A highly nutritious recipe like most of my seafood recipes, this is also a versatile dish.
 These salmon kebabs on skewers can be had as an appetizer.
 It also tastes great as a wholesome dinner served with a salad and flavored rice.

-A highly nutritious recipe, this is also a versatile dish – it can be had as an appetizer or you can make it a wholesome meal by cooking some flavored rice or quinoa to go with it.
-Salmon has a great flavor on its own, so it needs minimal seasoning which makes it even easier to cook these baked salmon kababs.
-What more, since salmon has enough fat which also keeps it moist (no worries, it is the heart-healthy unsaturated fat), you don’t even need a grill or a single drop of oil to cook these healthy baked salmon kabobs.
+Salmon has a great flavor on its own, so it needs minimal seasoning.
+That makes it even easier to cook these salmon kabobs in the oven.
+What more, since salmon has enough fat which also keeps it moist (no worries, it is the heart-healthy unsaturated fat), you don’t even need a single drop of oil to cook!

 Health benefits of salmon